Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 If you’re using social media tools like Sendible for scheduling and reporting, include these costs in your pricing structure.
 Additionally, if subcontracting services (e.g., graphic design), reflect that in your rates.

 Research what others in your niche and region charge for similar services.
-Offer competitive pricing, but emphasize the unique value you provide.
+Offer competitive pricing while emphasising the unique value you provide.

 For example, others might not offer a safe client connection, which allows you to onboard clients to a social media management tool without sharing passwords.
 Or they might not give clients the liberty to share the content you created for them while benefiting from your tool.